 Where is Banff?

-Banff is located smack-dab in the middle of the Rocky Mountains.
-The townsite is surrounded by Mount Rundle, Sulphur Mountain, Mount Norquay, and Cascade Mountain.
-From downtown Banff, you’ll have access to hikes, natural hot springs, horseback riding, great shopping, and of course good food.
+It’s located smack dab in the middle of the Rocky Mountains.
+Mount Rundle, Sulphur Mountain, Mount Norquay, and Cascade Mountain surround the townsite.
+From downtown Banff, you’ll have access to hikes, the best Alberta hot springs (natural), horseback riding, great shopping, and, of course, good food.

 Getting to Banff

 There are no direct flights to Banff National Park – the closest airport is Calgary International, and Edmonton International Airport is also a reasonable option.
-You have several options to get to Banff from either of those locations.
-You can either rent a car and drive, use a bus or shuttle service, and there are even rideshare options.
-If you do either of the last two, you can also rent a car upon your arrival in Banff to get you around the area.
+However, you have several options to get to here from either of those locations.
+You can rent a car and drive or use a bus or shuttle service, and there are even rideshare options.
+If you do either of the last two, you can rent a car to get you around the area upon arrival in Banff.

 By Car

 How far is Banff from Calgary?
-Banff is 127km west of Calgary, driving there can either be done via the Trans-Canada (Highway 1), or Highway 1A.
-Although the Trans-Canada route is slightly faster and takes approximately 1 ½ hours, the Highway 1A route is slightly more scenic and will take you through Cochrane and Morley for only 15 minutes extra.
+Banff is 127km west of Calgary; driving there can either be done via the Trans-Canada (Highway 1) or Highway 1A.
+Although the Trans-Canada route is slightly faster and takes approximately 1 ½ hours, the Highway 1A route is more scenic and will take you through Cochrane and Morley for only 15 minutes extra.

 How far is Banff from Edmonton?
-Banff is 389km from the Edmonton International Airport (which is just south of Edmonton, in Nisku).
+Banff is 389 km from the Edmonton International Airport (just south of Edmonton, in Nisku).
 The fastest route from Edmonton to Banff is on the AB-2 South and Trans-Canada (Highway 1).
 This will take just under 4 hours.

 How far is Banff from Jasper?
-Banff is 288km from Jasper, and just over a three-hour drive if you don’t make any stops.
-But that is nearly an impossible assumption, as the Icefields Parkway is a very popular road trip and touted as one of the most scenic in the world.
-Plan for lots of time to make it, and also read up on our Banff to Jasper guide for important information about this trip.
+Banff is 288km from the town of Jasper (inside Jasper National Park) and just over a three-hour drive if you don’t make any stops.
+But that is nearly an impossible assumption, as the Icefields Parkway is a very popular road trip and is touted as one of the most scenic in the world.
+So plan for lots of time to make it, and read up on our Banff to Jasper guide for important information about this trip.

 How far is Banff from Vancouver?
-The drive from Vancouver to Banff is just over 9 hours long, or 870 kilometers.
-It is an extremely scenic route and you’ll want to take your time – stopping in Kamloops can help you split up the drive!
+The drive from Vancouver to Banff is just over 9 hours long, or 870 km.
+It is a highly scenic route, and you’ll want to take your time – stopping in Kamloops can help you split up the drive!

 By Train

-If traveling to Banff from Vancouver, Rocky Mountaineer has some amazing options to choose from.
-There is no train between Banff and Calgary and Banff to Edmonton.
+If travelling to Banff from Vancouver, Rocky Mountaineer has some great options to choose from.
+Unfortunately, there is no train between Banff and Calgary and Banff to Edmonton.

 By Bus